-However, there are some minor knee problems, which can be successfully cured with the help of self-care measures, knee braces, physiotherapy, knee supports, knee swaps, etc. In extreme cases, doctors prescribe surgery for complex knee problems.
+However, there are some minor knee problems, which can be successfully cured with the help of self-care measures such as resting, ice and heat therapy, knee braces, physiotherapy, knee supports, knee swaps, etc. But in extreme cases, doctors prescribe surgery for complex knee problems.
 Knee surgery mainly depend on the underlying causes and the severity of symptoms.
 So, your best bet is to get your hands on proper information about actual causes, symptoms, treatment and exercises required to cure knee pain more smoothly and effectively without spending a fortune.

 Most of the time, people consult two or three doctors and get confused due to the large difference between their opinions.
 So, it’s the patient’s responsibility to understand his or her problem, and carefully analyze the causes and treatments options available on the hand.